lihaoyi/workbench/readme.md

 - Clone this from Github into a local directory
 - Add a dependency onto the scala-js-workbench project, e.g. in `project/project/Build.sbt`
 - Add `scala.js.workbench.buildSettingsX` to your project settings in `project/Build.sbt`
-- Add `refreshBrowsers <<= refreshBrowsers.triggeredBy(packageJS in Compile)` to your project settings, to make it refresh every time `packageJS` completes.
 - Modify the `packageJS` task with the following setting, to make it generate the snippet of `workbench.js` file needed to communicate with SBT:

 ```scala